 On the surface, this set of cookware is super heavy.
 It is nearly the heaviest set, overall, in our review.
 However, when you correct for size and components, the difference isn't as profound.
 For car camping and other trips with mechanized or animal or boat support, the weight of the entire set is justifiable.
 For groups of exactly four, cooking together and aiming for excellent backcountry food and drink, the entire set is suitable for backpacking use.
 For lighter trips and smaller groups, leave some of the components behind.

 For absolute ultralight trips, other choices are more appropriate.
 Our favorite ultralight cook set, suitable for backpacking alone or with one other person and while making just-add-water types of meals, is the Top Pick MSR Trail Mini Duo.
-A budget alternative for trips like this is the G4Free 4 piece Cooking Set.

 Ease of Use